 - Days 10-14: Yellow-brown color before fading completely.

-If this progression stalls or reverses, it indicates ongoing bleeding or impaired healing.
+If this progression stalls, the bruise stays very dark, or the area keeps getting more swollen or painful, it may indicate ongoing bleeding, repeated injury, or delayed healing.
 The shin’s anatomy makes this more likely because there’s less cushioning tissue to absorb impacts and protect vessels.

 The Role of Blood Clotting in Bruise Resolution

 Blood clotting is essential for stopping bleeding after injury.
 Platelets aggregate at the site of vessel damage to form a plug while fibrin strands stabilize the clot.
-If clotting is disrupted by disorders like hemophilia or medication use (e.g., warfarin), bleeding continues longer than normal.
+If clotting is disrupted by disorders like hemophilia, low platelets, liver disease, vitamin K deficiency, or certain medications, bleeding can continue longer than normal.

-In such cases, bruises not only last longer but may also enlarge over time as fresh blood seeps out continuously.
-This explains why some people see a bruise on shin not going away despite no new injury.
+In such cases, bruises not only last longer but may also enlarge over time as more blood seeps into nearby tissue.
+This explains why some people see a bruise on shin not going away despite no obvious new injury.

 Common Causes of a Bruise On Shin Not Going Away